 Most citizens will live their entire lives without being accused of a crime.
 So, when a citizen is charged with a crime, it is usually a very unfamiliar process for them.
 An experienced criminal defense attorney can assist in navigating the complicated criminal justice system and, more importantly, can make the system work for the citizen instead of against them.

-Below, I provide a basic overview of the criminal justice system here in Tennessee.
+Below, I provide a basic overview of the criminal justice system here in Cookeville, Tennessee and throughout the state.
 If you are curious about federal crimes, I will post about those later.
 This road map is for Tennessee State crimes only.
 Additionally, this road map presumes your case started in General Sessions.
 Another Guide on Criminal Indictments is available elsewhere on byarslawoffice.com

 Most cases begin with an arrest or with an officer issuing a citation.
 If a person is arrested, they are taken to jail and booked into jail on the charge for which they are arrested.
 After booking, a bond will be set and so will a first appearance court date.
 If the person was given a citation, that citation will include information about the court date and in some cases, such as a speeding ticket, the citizen can simply pay the citation instead of going to court.